Hellebores for Late Winter Color

-Hellebores are tough perennial plants, and their most outstanding attribute is that they bloom when not many other plants do, though their evergreen foliage is also a nice added bonus.
 As I write this column in early December, there are flower buds beginning to show their color on some of my plants.
 I have seen hellebores even blooming in the snow in January.
 A particular variety that has been outstanding in my garden, called ‘Jacob Classic’, is from the Gold Collection®.
 This is an early bloomer with white flowers that tend to face forward instead of downward, as many Hellebores do.
 It will begin flowering in January and continue for at least two months.
-It makes an excellent container plant, especially by an entry way as the early blossoms provide winter cheer.
+It makes an excellent container plant, especially by an entryway, as the early blossoms provide winter cheer.

-Another group of hellebores is the Winter Jewel™ Series from Terra Nova Nurseries, and these provide some bloom colors that are relatively new for hellebores.
-Two new hellebores that I have in my garden that have performed well and provide some striking winter color are ‘Painted Doubles’ and ‘Golden Sunrise’.
-As the name implies, ‘Painted Doubles’ has double flowers that are dark pink with a white edge that looks painted on.
-The cheerful ‘Golden Sunrise’ has ruby-edged single flowers that turn slightly downward to reveal the soft yellow back side of the petals.
+Another group of hellebores is the Winter Jewel™ Strain.
+The flowers in this series provide some apricot, yellow, white, and rose-red bloom colors that are relatively new for hellebores.
+I have two of these that have performed will in my garden and provide some striking winter color.
+These are ‘Painted Double’ and ‘Golden Sunrise’.
+As the name implies, ‘Painted Double’ has double flowers of white with rose-red speckles that look painted.
+The cheerful ‘Golden Sunrise’ has ruby-edged single flowers that turn slightly downward to reveal the soft yellow backside of the petals.

-Hellebores like to be planted in a soil that is rich in compost such as Black Gold® Garden Compost.
+Hellebores like to be planted in soil that is rich in compost, such as Black Gold® Garden Compost Blend.
 They also perform better when given some shade from the hot afternoon sun.
 Hellebores make excellent plants for under a large tree where they can benefit from the filtered light that falls from between the branches.
 Once established, they can become a permanent part of the garden and require very little maintenance.

 Hellebores aside, many Pacific Northwest gardeners successfully grow plants that are considered marginally winter hardy.
 With our past relatively mild winters, many have survived with minimal protection.
-This winter is sure to prove which plants are marginally winter hardy and which are not.
+This winter is sure to prove which plants are marginally winter-hardy and which are not.
 In my garden, I have a Gunnera tinctoria that I consider marginally winter hardy.
-Luckily, several weeks ago I mounded the crown with Black Gold Soil Conditioner, and then on top of that, I placed the huge Gunnera leaves that I had removed from the plant.
+Luckily, several weeks ago, I mounded the crown with Black Gold Garden Compost Blend, and then on top of that I placed the huge Gunnera leaves that I had removed from the plant.
 The Gunnera leaves will help keep the conditioner from blowing away in the wind.
-Hopefully this method will provide the insulation the plant needs to survive.
-I have done this in winters past, and it has worked.
+Hopefully, this method will provide the insulation the plant needs to survive.
+I have done this in winter’s past, and it has worked.

-With weather as cold as it’s been, there is not much a gardener can do to protect plants without a protective greenhouse or sun room, though I always have a few tender plants that I put on a garden cart and take into my unheated garage.
-(My prediction for 2014 is that garden centers will see a surge in sales when spring finally arrives with gardeners buying plants to replace those that couldn’t take the cold.)
-In the meantime, get into the spirit of this season with a visit to you garden center, and check out the holiday displays which are certain to include a few choice hellebores.
+With the weather as cold as it’s been, there is not much a gardener can do to protect plants without a protective greenhouse or sunroom, though I always have a few tender plants that I put on a garden cart and take into my unheated garage.
+(My prediction for this spring is that garden centers will see a surge in sales when spring finally arrives with gardeners buying plants to replace those that couldn’t take the cold.)
+In the meantime, get into the spirit of this season with a visit to your garden center, and check out the holiday displays, which are certain to include a few choice hellebores.